 \section{Finite sample identification error bounds}

-In the following, we present high probability finite sample identification error bounds for each of the unknown elements in~\eqref{eq:BiLinSysID} in order to identify the bilinear system~\eqref{eq:BiLinSys}.
-Since we use the \ac{OLS} estimator to identify the true system parameters from data, it is useful to define
+Next, we present high probability finite sample identification error bounds for each of the unknown elements in~\eqref{eq:BiLinSysID} in order to identify the bilinear system~\eqref{eq:BiLinSys}.
+In particular, we use the \ac{OLS} estimator to identify the true system parameters from data.
+To this end, we define